Area high school students learned about the consequences of choices they may make during a special presentation by Phil Chalmers.

 “If you’re a bully you should thank God you’re here today,” he said.
 “Some of you in this school are bullying a potential mass murder right now.
 You don’t want enemies in this world.”

 To stop bullying, he said schools need to have a zero tolerance policy.
 The first time someone bullies someone, they should be warned by police and the second time expelled.

-Page 3 of 3 - “The real heroes are the ones who step in and notify of bullying,” Chalmers said.
+“The real heroes are the ones who step in and notify of bullying,” Chalmers said.